baadjis/csondb/Readme.md

 ```

 ### conditions

-Conditions are use on filters for operartions:
+Conditions are used on filters for these operartions:

-findOne,findMany ,findManyAndUpdate,findOneAndUpdate.
+findOne, findMany , findManyAndUpdate,findOneAndUpdate, deleteOne , deleteMany

 A condition is a logical operation or combinaison of many logical operations.

 * Comparison:

   fistname == 'cnd' => {firstname:'cnd'}
   age > 12 => {age: {$gt:12} }
   age < 12 => {age: {$lt:12} }